e1m3m0/AnytimeBooksAngular/README.md

 Future features:

-- Provide users a way to delete an unwanted book.
-- Provide users a way to mark a book as read.
+- Provide users a way to mark a book as read or archive list.
-- Provide users to links to sites for purchasing books or reading reviews.
 - Provide feedback to other users with a like or dislike entry and count.

 ## Credits

+Angular Developer:

+- Guillermo Mateo

+The Angular reproduction used the original product as base for the developement.
+I took the opportunity to add two of the future features to the build.

-Developers:
+Original Project Developers:

 - Dafina Gjonbalaj
 - Maki A Maki